Responding to common questions & challenges

 Remember that a decade prior to the Council of Nicea, Christianity was a heavily persecuted religion, and such a council was only possible once the persecution stopped.
 So this was really the very first time that there was ever any sort of organized, formal gathering of Christian churches--ever.
 The remarkable thing was not the divisions, but the unity among them, despite having been effectively cut off from one another for decades and even centuries.
 And that is why the aberrant doctrines that were being introduced by a relatively small group of church leaders had caused such a stir, precisely because of the overwhelming doctrinal unity of the churches.

 The church leaders gathered and examined the gospels and the teachings of the apostles in order to arrive at an understanding of the nature and purpose of Jesus Christ.
 Those gospels and apostolic teachings were the standard that they appealed to.
-And they concluded, based on those teachings, that he is wholly and completely God, that he was not a lesser being, nor was he created.
+And they concluded, based on those teachings, that Jesus is wholly and completely God, that he was not a lesser being, nor was he created.
 Contrary to popular belief, the term "Trinity" did not originate with Nicea; in fact, it predates Nicea by nearly a century.
 The "Trinity" is most often associated with Nicea because it was as a result of that Council that the term became broadly known among the churches.

 Top